nus-cs2113-AY2122S1/tp/docs/team/kahhe.md

 - _Hmm it's empty._

+### Team-based Tasks

+- Took part in the great bug catching expedition (i.e. found and reported bugs to respective members)
+- Build rapport by staying past 3 AM together to work on _Ha(ppy)Bit_
+- Reviewed and merged PRs

 ### Tools

+- PlantUML diagrams for:
+  - `ListGoalsCommand`, `ListGoalsParser`,
+  - `DeleteGoalCommand`, `DeleteHabitCommand`
-- PlantUML diagrams for `DeleteGoalCommand` and `DeleteHabitCommand` in DG
+  - and `DeleteParser` in DG

 ### Extra